-Meanwhile, heat the olive oil in a heavy, oven-proof skillet, and saute onions until caramelized, about 20 minutes.
+Meanwhile, heat the olive oil in a heavy, oven-proof skillet, and sauté onions until caramelized, about 20-30 minutes.

 Remove onions from skillet.
 Add a little more oil if needed.

-Add the tempeh to the skillet, and cook a few minutes on each side, until browned.
+Add the tempeh to the skillet, and sauté about 5 minutes on each side, until browned.

 Remove tempeh from skillet.
-Pour in cooking wine and broth, and return the onions, along with chopped rosemary to the skillet.
+Pour in cooking wine and broth, and return the onions, along with the grapes and chopped rosemary to the skillet.
 Simmer about 5 minutes.
 The grapes will begin to swell and burst.